Strong Converse Theorems for Multimessage Networks with Tight Cut-Set Bound: Discrete Memoryless Network and the First Main Result

 \begin{Remark} We observe from Theorem~\ref{thmMainResult} that the cut-set bound characterized by \eqref{cutsetStatement} is a universal outer bound on $\mathcal{C}_\varepsilon$ for all $0\le \varepsilon <1$, which implies the strong converse for the class of DMNs whose cut-set bounds are achievable.
 As mentioned in Section~\ref{subsubSec1stContribution}, the class includes the degraded DM-RC~\cite{CEG}, the general RC with feedback~\cite{CEG}, the degraded DMN~\cite{KGG05, Aref}, the semi-deterministic DM-RC~\cite{EG82}, and the DM-RC with orthogonal sender components~\cite{EG05}. \end{Remark}

-\begin{Remark} Theorem~\ref{thmMainResult} establishes the strong converse for any DMN with tight cut-set bound under the \textit{multiple unicast demand} where each node has a unique message to send to each other node.
-By slightly changing the definition of \emph{multiple unicast} codes to \emph{multimessage multicast} codes and modifying the definition of $\varepsilon$-achievable rates, we can follow almost the same steps as in the proof of Theorem~\ref{thmMainResult} and derive the strong converse for DMNs with tight cut-set bound under the \textit{multimessage multicast demand} where each source node sends a single message and each destination node wants to recover all the source messages.
-This strong converse result under the multimessage multicast demand strengthens our prior strong converse result~\cite{FongTan16Jan} established for some classes of multicast networks with tight cut-set bound.
+\begin{Remark} Theorem~\ref{thmMainResult} establishes the strong converse for any DMN with tight cut-set bound under the \textit{multiple unicast demand} where each node has a unique message destined for each other node.
+This strong converse result strengthens our prior strong converse result~\cite{FongTan16Jan} established for some classes of DMN with tight cut-set bound under the \textit{multicast demand} where each source node sends a single message and each destination node wants to recover all the source messages.
 To be more explicit, our prior strong converse result specialized to the multiple unicast demand scenario states that

 for all $\varepsilon\in [0,1)$, where